Skip to Main Content

 You will have peace of mind especially if you’re re-using someone else’s materials.
 The resources are licensed to allow sharing of content.
 You need not contact the author for permission to use of his/her work as long as it falls within the ‘open’ license.

-• Customize contents to meet specific teaching needs
+• Customise contents to meet specific teaching needs

 OER are fully revisable and remixable and this allows for freedom to revise materials as well as the flexibility to combine parts of resources to ensure that materials are contextualized to a specific course.